WAMPUS

 “She said I smell delicious.”

-He looked at me now, one eyebrow raised.
+He looked at me now, eyebrow raised.

-Then the door creaked open behind us.
+And then the door creaked open behind us.

 “Take me home,” she said.

-I mean… My son actually likes her.
-That stung more than I wanted to admit.
-She bought him this toy grocery store set for Christmas last year.
-Spent hours helping him set it up in the living room.
-He kept calling her “Miss V” even though she kept telling him just Yvette was fine.
-I remember laughing when he said she should be his godmother.
-Told him to go ahead and adopt her.
+And that thought stabbed deeper than I wanted to admit.
+My son had actually liked her.
+That stung worst of all.
+She’d bought him a toy grocery set for Christmas.
+Spent hours with him, setting it up piece by piece in the living room.
+He kept calling her Miss V even though she insisted just Yvette was fine.
+I remember him saying she should be his godmother.
+We all laughed.
+I told him to go ahead and adopt her.

-Shoes off, keys in the bowl by the door, the house dark except for the low kitchen light Kelly always left on for me.
-I stood there a minute, letting the silence settle, smelling the faint trace of lavender from the wax warmer she kept plugged in.
+I was home by one.
+Shoes off, keys in the bowl by the door, the house dark except for the weak amber glow of the kitchen light Kelly always left on for me.
+I stood there a minute, letting the silence breathe around me.
+The faint trace of lavender from the wax warmer drifted through the hall.
 Home smelled like peace.
 Or maybe just the absence of chaos.

-I slid into the chair across from her.
+I dropped into the chair across from her.
+“Dennis broke up with Yvette.”

 “I liked her.”